Vectoryzed/Web-Applications/README.md

 _______________________________________________________________________________

-Please note that all the material into this repository is protected by Coursera Honor code:
+Note that all the material into this repository is protected by Coursera Honor code:

 <i>Plagiarism is when you copy words, ideas, or any other materials from another source without giving credit.
 Plagiarism is unacceptable in any academic environment, and is a serious violation of Coursera's Honor Code.</i>

+Please do not use any code from this repository if you are enrolled to this specialization on Coursera, as doing this would be considered and flagged as plagiarism.
+Thanks for your understanding.